How to enhance knowledge about everything ?

 Micro-learning is based on scientific knowledge.
 It uses spaced retrieval, a well-proven method of boosting retention.
 It is achieved by breaking down learning topics into smaller bits that can be easily understood and repeating them with adequate spacing between lessons.

-This learning technique gives learners retentive memory capabilities, making microlearning suitable for acquiring technical skills.
+This learning technique gives learners retentive memory capabilities, making micro-learning suitable for acquiring technical skills.

-Some microlearning content examples include:
+Some micro-learning content examples include:

-- Text (phrases, short paragraphs)
+• Text (phrases, short paragraphs)

-- Videos (of the short variety)
+• Videos (of the short variety)

-- Audio (short snippets of speech or music)
+• Audio (short snippets of speech or music)

-- Tests and Quizzes
+• Tests and quizzes

-- Games (e.g., simple single-screen challenges)
+• Games (e.g., simple single-screen challenges)

-- Images (photos, illustrations)
+• Images (photos, illustrations)

-Enhance knowledge from Experience and Real-Life Situations
+Enhance knowledge from experience and real-life situations

-Enhancing knowledge from experience and real-life situations is like refining raw material into a masterpiece.Â
+Enhancing knowledge from experience and real-life situations is like refining raw material into a masterpiece.

-While formal education provides the base and foundation, applying knowledge in real-world scenarios enriches our understanding.
 Whether through triumphs or challenges, every experience offers valuable lessons that cannot be learned from books alone.

-Overall, by actively seeking out new experiences and embracing the lessons they offer, we open ourselves up to a world of continuous learning and growth.
-After all, through the crucible of real-life experiences, knowledge transforms into wisdom, guiding us toward self-discovery and mastery.
+By actively seeking out new experiences and embracing the lessons they offer, we open ourselves up to a world of continuous learning and growth.

 FAQ